Search:

 • Cognitive Load Explained

-Your brain can only handle so much information, like a bathtub's capacity.
+Your brain can only handle so much information, like a bathtub that overflows.

 “Your brain is like a bathtub.
 It can only hold so much water.”